FEATURE · FULL OFFLINE WORK — MEDICINES WITHOUT INTERNET

 • the queue is persisted to disk immediately on confirmation (write-ahead),

-• restarting the operating system / rebooting the device does not affect the queue data,
+• restarting the operating system / rebooting the device does not touch the queue data,

 • reopening the app reads and continues the queue,